naninovel/docs/docs/en/guide/audio.md

 ## Background Music

-Use [@bgm] command followed by the clip name to control the music playback in naninovel scripts:
+Use [@bgm] command followed by the clip name to control the music playback in scenario scripts:

 ```nani
 ; Starts playing a music track with the name `Sanctuary` in a loop.